notkoen/Zombie-Escape-Configs/README.md

 > All entwatch configs are made to work with **DarkerZ's Entwatch-DZ Plugin**.

 > [!WARNING]
-> All BossHP configs are made to work with either GFL's plugin.
-Some `config` options may vary.
+> All BossHP configs are made to work with GFL's BossHP plugin, although some `config` options may vary.

 ### CSS